-18.2 Conflict between Tokens
+18.2 Conflict between tokens

-- 18.2.1 All players involved in a conflict between tokens remove one token at a time alternately until only one player's tokens remain in the area or the population limit of the area is no longer exceeded. - 18.2.2 The players start to remove tokens in ascending order of the amount of tokens in the area in which the conflict occurs.
-If two or more players have an equal number of tokens in the area, they remove their tokens simultaneously.
+- 18.1 Conflict between tokens occurs when the tokens belonging to more than one player occupy the same area and the total number of tokens in the area is greater than the population limit of the area.
+For the purpose of conflict, areas containing a city have an effective population limit of zero, or one if the owner of the city holds Public Works (30.41).
+If the population limit of an area containing tokens belonging to more than one player is not exceeded, the tokens will co-exist without conflict. - 18.2.1 All players involved in a conflict between tokens remove one token at a time alternately until only one player's tokens remain in the area or the population limit of the area is no longer exceeded. - 18.2.2 The players start to remove tokens in ascending order of the amount of tokens in the area in which the conflict occurs.
+If two or more players have an equal number of tokens in the area, they remove their tokens simultaneously. - 18.2.3 Regardless of the number of their tokens in the area, all players holding Metalworking (30.27) remove their first token from the area after all players not holding Metalworking have removed their first token. - 18.2.4 Players holding Advanced Military (30.2) may, instead of removing tokens from the area in which the conflict occurs, remove tokens from an area adjacent by land.
+A player using Advanced Military to remove tokens from an adjacent area must leave at least one token in that area.

-- 18.2.3 Regardless of the number of their tokens in the area, all players holding Metalworking (30.27) remove their first token from the area after all players not holding Metalworking have removed their first token. - 18.2.4 Players holding Advanced Military (30.2) may, instead of removing tokens from the area in which the conflict occurs, remove tokens from an area adjacent by land.
-A player using Advanced Military to remove tokens from an adjacent area must leave at least one token in that area. - 18.2.5 Players holding Naval Warfare (30.36) may, instead of removing tokens, remove ships from the area in which the conflict occurs.
+18.2.5 Players holding Naval Warfare (30.36) may, instead of removing tokens, remove ships from the area in which the conflict occurs.

-18.3 Conflicts between Tokens and Cities
+18.3 Conflicts between tokens and a city